The Travel Channel's Ethical Hedonist's feature on EHRA Life on the EHRA project created by one of our volunteers.

 Sleeping in the trees!

-Hendrick will introduce the group to the farmer and community and there will be a chance to really understand how the local Namibian’s live, from what they eat, to how they make their houses and what their daily life entails.
+Throughout the week there will be a chance to meet local people and to really understand how Namibian’s live, from what they eat, to how they make their houses and what their daily life entails.

 Ella from the USA and Ella from the Ugab River!